We’re asking Congress to pursue a solution that will help our members

 By Michael Pramik, Ohio Public Employees Retirement System

-May 4, 2021 – In 2019 the Ohio Public Employees Retirement System endorsed two pieces of federal legislation that would reform the Social Security Windfall Elimination Provision and provide a measure of relief for our members and retirees who have been impacted by the offset.
+OPERS expressed support for two pieces of federal legislation that would reform the Windfall Elimination Provision, or WEP, and provide a measure of relief for our members and retirees who have been impacted by the offset.

 We have heard from many of our retired members that WEP relief is one of their most pressing issues, because it often results in a reduced Social Security benefit for those who also have worked in the private sector.
 OPERS’ Government Relations staff has been active on this issue for decades.
 As we continue to engage with members of Congress, we are encouraged by the current efforts to modify the WEP formula and bring much-needed relief to our retirees and the millions of public employees around the country who are impacted.

-The cost and perceived inequity of WEP repeal have prevented that option from gaining any real traction in the decades since the offset was enacted into law, and have led some to suggest that the better solution would be to mandate Social Security coverage for all public workers.
-OPERS has opposed mandatory Social Security coverage for many years because of the likely fiscal impact to our system and resulting significant benefit reductions.
+The cost and perceived inequity of WEP repeal have prevented that option from gaining any real traction in the decades since the offset was enacted, and have led some to suggest that the better solution would be to mandate Social Security coverage for all public workers.
+OPERS has opposed mandatory Social Security coverage for many years because of the assured fiscal impact to our system and resulting significant benefit reductions.

-We encourage you to read Rep. Neal’s bill and then contact your member of Congress to share your stories regarding how you have been, or will be, impacted by the WEP.
+We encourage you to read Rep. Brady’s and Rep. Neal’s bills and then contact your member of Congress — both representatives and senators — to share your stories regarding how you have been, or will be, impacted by the WEP.
 Ask them to work diligently on a bipartisan solution that not only addresses the inequities associated with the provision, but that also can be enacted into law.
-The time for action is now.